 This small dose of traditional village life in Bangkok made me want to pack up and move to the Bangkok burbs.

-Vibrant pink lilies sit on their pads in garden ponds, swinging seats invite reflection under flowering trees, and wooden sun beds convince you to have a lie down, listen to the birds and watch the ambling of a small number of people.
+Vibrant pink lilies sit on their pads in garden ponds, swinging seats invite reflection under flowering trees, and wooden sun beds convince you to have a lie-down, listen to the birds and watch the ambling of a small number of people.

-In one home a sweet stall is set up and you can watch Grandma sit over a hot fire stirring a pot of pandan.
+In one home is a sweet stall set up and you can watch Grandma sit over a hot fire stirring a pot of pandan.
 30 minutes later she’ll turn that into noodles, creating a green worm dessert doused with sweet coconut milk and freshened with ice.

 It was the perfect thing to eat on a hot Bangkok day in the gardens by a small canal.

 A breeze cools us down as we wander down the village paths to explore more of the village.
-An old man with a Ho Chi Minh beard rhythmically chops up dead wood, left overs from the great flood of 2011.
+An old man with a Ho Chi Minh beard rhythmically chops up dead wood, leftovers from the great flood of 2011.
 He’s turning it into charcoal.

-Cyclists wave and smile as they cycle by and we stop to show Kalyra and Savannah the banana, mango and papaya growing from the overhanging trees.
+Cyclists wave and smile as they cycle by and we stop to show Kalyra and Savannah the banana, mango, and papaya growing from the overhanging trees.